Auxilor/auxilor.github.io/docs/effects/custom-placeholders.md

 You can create custom placeholders to reuse mathematical expressions or to have global data shared between plugins.

-These are in libreforge's config.yml, and look like this:
+You can configure these in /plugins/libreforge/placeholders.yml, and look like this:

 ```yaml
 placeholders: